 7. Wine tour through the Gibbston Valley

-You can do wine tours any time of the year in New Zealand, however in Queenstown, there’s no better time than in December!
+You can do wine tours any time of the year in New Zealand, however, in Queenstown, there’s no better time than in December!
 It’s warm and the vineyards are luscious and green!

 On your own adventure or on a guided wine tour you can explore the beautiful Gibbston Valley and try lots of different wines under the New Zealand sun.
-The best part is, almost all of the wineries have beautiful outdoor gardens to enjoy the views of the vines with a mountain backdrop.
+The best part is, that almost all of the wineries have beautiful outdoor gardens to enjoy the views of the vines with a mountain backdrop.
 That’s why I love the Gibbston Valley as a December activity.

 There are lots of different ways to explore the Gibbston Valley with the first and easiest on a guided wine tour from Queenstown.
 These tours usually cost around $200 NZD per person and include lunch, all your tasting fees, and transport.
 You can choose from a beer and wine tour (great if you have beer loves in your group) or a standard wine tour with snacks.